Dementia and Alzheimer’s Care

 Dementia is a syndrome adults can develop which causes a loss of memory, loss of thought clarity, and loss of mental reasoning.
 Alzheimer’s is a disease that is the most common within the Dementia syndrome umbrella.
 Most people who develop dementia and/or Alzheimer’s are reaching an advanced age.
 However, forms of both dementia and Alzheimer’s can occur much earlier in life.

 While there is no cure for dementia or Alzheimer’s, there are medications and techniques available that can help mitigate symptoms.
-Our leadership team continues to develop Dementia and Alzheimer’s training programs for our caregivers.
-We also provide information for family members and loved ones to gain a better understanding of the effects of dementia and techniques to help provide great care.
+Our leadership team continues to develop Dementia and Alzheimer’s training programs that our caregivers utilize to help our clients.
+One such program created by HippoCampus HQ is called Brainy Day Activities.
+Click on the picture to learn more about this amazing program.

 This program helps to enhance the lives of our dementia clients with simple games and activities.
 It also allows for re-direction of a client that is frustrated or anxious.